 Disability Living Allowance

-Disability Living Allowance is payable to individuals whose level of disability meets certain thresholds.
+Disability Living Allowance was the predecessor benefit to Personal Independence Payment.
+It was payable to individuals whose level of disability meets certain thresholds.
 It is made up of a Care Component and a Mobility Component.

 To be eligible for the Care Component of Disability Living Allowance an individual must have difficulty doing everyday tasks such as washing, cooking, dressing, taking their medication etc. There are three weekly rates for the Care Component of Disability Living Allowance.